-Four Massachusetts state-listed species occur on this Preserve.
-Two species are listed as "threatened" while the other two species are listed as "special concern" species.
+Four Massachusetts state-listed species occur on this Preserve. are listed as "special concern" species.
 All four species are specific to sandplain grasslands and typically occur in dry, open sandy fields (MA NHESP 1985, MA NHESP 1990, MA NHESP 2015a, MA NHESP 2015b).

 In 1992, John Potter and Robert Culbert inventoried the sandplain grassland at Trade Wind Fields Preserve following methods described by Dunwiddie (1986).
-Species diversity and density were recorded within 1 m2 and 0.2 m2 square plots located at ten-meter intervals along randomly situated transects.
+Species diversity and density were recorded within 1 m and 0.2 m square plots located at ten-meter intervals along randomly situated transects.
 The balance of the Preserve was sampled using a non-quantitative vegetation survey performed by Robert Culbert, Wendy Culbert, and Julie Russell.
 Plant species at Trade Wind Fields Preserve are listed in Table 1. with proper nomenclature according to Gleason and Cronquist (1991).
 A description or qualitative summary of each community type follows: